Difficult Bible Quiz about Bible Characters

 Malachi 3:1

-She hid them under some stalks of flax on the roof.
+Rahab hid the spies under some stalks of flax on the roof.

 Joshua 2

-These were the religious leaders during the time of Jesus.
+The Sanhedrin were religious leaders during the time of Jesus.

 Those with religious powers felt Jesus was a threat to their authority and way of life in controlling the masses.